johns8mt/it3038c-script/Project3/README.md

 	border_pen.lt(90)
 border_pen.hideturtle()

-Set the score to 0
+Set the score to 0:
 This code will set the scoreboard zero.

 #Set the score to 0
 score = 0

-Draw the scoreboard
+Draw the scoreboard:
 This code will setup the scoreboard and keep track of the score.

 score_pen = turtle.Turtle()